jsenon/kubecon2018/PITCHME.md

 * Some figures: 54% of most industries are using k8s
 * Security is now part of kubernetes
 * Application compatibility growing (Kafka operator or kubeflow as an example)
-* Feedback from ???, who has migrated from legagcy to k8s and nicroservices
+* Feedback from Financial Time, who has migrated from legagcy to k8s and nicroservices
 * Rethinking networking for microservices
 * Use case: CERN and K8S